 For general reading books, a full refund will be given in your original form of payment if they are returned within 14 days of purchase with original receipt.
 No refunds or exchanges will be accepted without a receipt.
 The books must be in original condition.

-For all other merchandise, a full refund will be given in your original form of payment with original bank receipt.
+For all other merchandise, a full refund will be given in your original form of payment with original receipt.
 Without a receipt, store credit will be issued at the current selling price.

 Cash back on merchandise credits or gift cards will not exceed $5.